CultureHistoryReligion

 However, Charlemagne’s campaign in 778 AD was, unlike Tariq ibn Ziyad’s, a humiliating debacle.
 Charles crossed the Pyrenees at the head of the largest army he could muster and, after a brief stop at Barcelona, headed toward Zaragoza.
 However, the ally he expected within the city walls, due to the Umayyad caliph in Cordoba Abd al-Rahman’s amassing of a massive counterforce, had a change of heart, and the turncoat turned coat again.

 This pattern of constantly shifting alliances, in which Christians and Muslims were sometimes foes and at other times friends, was to mark the next seven centuries of Muslim presence in Iberia.
-Similarly, the Crusader kingdoms that sprang up in the during the Crusades, which kicked off at the end of the 11th century, were similarly embroiled in a constant ebb and flow of shifting allegiances.
-This is partly because the idea of a unified Islam or Christendom was always aspirational and never a reality, as reflected in everything from the so-called Wars following the death of Muhammad, which almost spelled the end of his nascent ummah (nation), to the sacking of Constantinople by crusaders in April 1204.
+Similarly, the Crusader kingdoms that sprang up in the Middle East during the Crusades, which kicked off at the end of the 11th century, were similarly embroiled in a constant ebb and flow of shifting allegiances.
+This is partly because the idea of a unified Islam or Christendom was always aspirational and never a reality, as reflected in everything from the so-called Apostasy Wars following the death of Muhammad, which almost spelled the end of his nascent ummah (nation), to the sacking of Constantinople by crusaders in April 1204.
 While religion can occasionally motivate state action, it is one (often minor) factor among many, and is often trumped by geopolitical interests, convenience and opportunism, power struggles between neighbours and supposed allies, historic ties that predate the advent of the two rival religions, or simple sympathy or empathy between two leaders on opposing sides of a supposedly civilisational divide.

 Take the curious case of Raymond of Tripoli.
 A speaker of fluent Arabic who was widely read in Islamic literature, Raymond, despite having earlier spent a decade in a Syrian prison, forged a temporary peace with the fabled Saladin (Salah-Eddin al-Ayubbi) and allowed the Kurdish leader of Egypt and Syria to cross the Galilee and set up a garrison in Tiberias.